josev2046/SpecTape-Prototype/README.md

 **SpecBooth™** is an exploration of "slow photography" through the lens of 1980s computing nostalgia.

 In an era of instant, high-definition photography, SpecBooth™ forces the user to wait.
-It recreates the tactile, and sometimes anxious experience of loading software from a cassette tape on a ZX Spectrum.
+It recreates the tactile, and sometimes anxious experience of loading software from a cassette tape on a rubber keys ZX Spectrum.

 **The core loop:**
 1.  **Capture:** The user takes a photo.